SunilKumarJB/Video-Metadata-Extractor/README.md

 ```

 ### 2. Configure & Run
-You can easily setup and run all required services concurrently:
+You can easily setup and run all required services concurrently (Assuming GCS Bucket and BigQuery is already setup):
 ```bash
 make start-all
 ```